Chap 22 The Climax at

 trying to retrieve the wounded in the midst of a battle, or a rainstorm,

-or both.
-I am sure those Dust-Off pilots would have shown up this time
+am sure those Dust-Off pilots would have shown up this time too, if they

-too, if they had not been threatened with a court martial if they
+had not been threatened with a court martial for disobeying that new

-disobeyed a standard operating procedure (S.O.P.).
-Such was these unsung
+standard operating procedure (S.O.P.).
+Such was these unsung hero's

 choppers were not restrained by this new S.O.P. and would be able to